mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Dashes and hyphens

-Use a hyphen (-) without spaces on either side to link words into single phrase, or to indicate a span or range.
+Use a hyphen (-) without spaces on either side to link words into a single phrase or to indicate a span or range.

 - first-time user
 - Monday-Friday